BalaAnbalagan/HA-for-SAP-on-Azure-using-SIOS/SAP-ASCS/HA-for-SAP-(A)SCS.md

 ## 5. Create Communication Path between Cluster Nodes and Witness

-To create a communication path between a pair of servers, you must define the path individually on both servers.
+To create the communication path between a pair of servers, you must define the path individually on both servers.
 LifeKeeper allows you to create both TCP (TCP/IP) and TTY communication paths between a pair of servers.
 Only one TTY path can be created between a given pair.
 However, you can create multiple TCP communication paths between a pair of servers by specifying the local and remote addresses that are to be the end-points of the path.
 A priority value is used to tell LifeKeeper the order in which TCP paths to a given remote server should be used.

 Please refer the screenshots on [how to create communication path](Create-Comm-path-SCS.md)

 ## 6. Create Floating IP for (A)SCS & ERS cluster

-In this section we will be using SIOS Enhanced Azure IP Generic Application which creates the secondary IP Configuration for the given NIC on the VM
+In this section we will be using the SIOS Enhanced Azure IP Generic Application which creates the secondary IP Configuration for the given NIC on the VM

  Azure IP GenApp run the following Azure CLI command to Switch the Secondary IP from one node to the other in a cluster.